-Further guidance and criteria to assist issuers in identifying circular economy projects or components can be found in the European Commission report: "Categorisation system for the circular economy" which provides ustainable Wate and Wastewater Management and/or Ecc a sector-agnostic approach for activities contributing to circular economy.37 In addition, the Ellen MacArthur Foundation's paper "Financing the circular economy - Capturing the opportunity"38 provides an overview of circular practices, growth drivers and examples in 10 key sectors, selected to demonstrate a broad range of circular economy opportunities.
+Further guidance and criteria to assist issuers in identifying circular economy projects or components can be found in the European Commission report: "Categorisation system for the circular economy" which provides a sector-agnostic approach for activities contributing to circular economy.
+In addition, the Ellen MacArthur Foundation's paper "Financing the circular economy - Capturing the opportunity" provides an overview of circular practices, growth drivers and examples in 10 key sectors, selected to demonstrate a broad range of circular economy opportunities.